 1. You can try to perform this asana lying on your stomach to increase the difficulty level of this posture.

-2. Focus on holding the position for as long as possible to enjoy the benefits of Yoga Seal Pose more thoroughly.
+2. Focus on holding the position for as long as possible to enjoy the benefits of the Seal Pose more thoroughly.